Tucker-jpeg/gitawsdemo/README.md

 # gitawsdemo
 Terraform, Gitlab and AWS

-Creation of a terraform module template that creates:
+Creation of a terraform module template that provisions: